 Art Spiegelman has almost single-handedly brought comic books out of the toy closet and onto the literature shelves.
 In 1992 he won the Pulitzer Prize for his masterful Holocaust narrative MAUS.
 His work MAUS II continues the remarkable story of his parents’ survival of the Nazi regime and their lives later in America.
 His comics are best known for their shifting graphic styles, their formal complexity, and controversial content.
 He believes that in our post-literate culture the importance of the comic is on the rise, for “comics echo the way the brain works.”

 Born in the US to immigrant parents from China, Amy Tan rejected her mother’s expectations that she become a doctor and concert pianist.
 She chose to write fiction instead.
-Her novels are The Joy Luck Club, The Kitchen God's Wife, The Hundred Secret Senses, The Bonesetter's Daughter, and Saving Fish from Drowning, all New York Times bestsellers and recipients of various awards.
+Her novels are The Joy Luck Club, The Kitchen God's Wife, The Hundred Secret Senses, The Bonesetter's Daughter, Saving Fish from Drowning, and The Valley of Amazement, all New York Times bestsellers and recipients of various awards.

 Sarah Vowell is the New York Times’ bestselling author of five nonfiction books on American history and culture.
 By examining the connections between the American past and present, she offers personal, often humorous accounts of everything from presidents and their assassins to colonial religious fanatics, as well as thoughts on American Indians, utopian dreamers, pop music and the odd cranky cartographer.